 How to Sell a Boat

-Firstly, you’ll need to decide precisely what you’re selling.
-Will you be selling just a boat?
-Or will it include an outboard motor?
-Will you include a trailer?
+Firstly, you’ll need to decide what you’re selling.
+Will you sell just a boat or include a motor and/or trailer?

 Whatever it is you’re selling, make sure you include everything in the final value of the sales price.